Chen Yizi: Top adviser for reforms

 In 1979, Chen returned to Beijing at the beginning of China's Reform and Opening.
 In the 1980s, Chen became the founder of several government think tanks, and served as the director of the Institute for Economic Structural Reform (中国经济体制改革研究所) and deputy director of the Institute for Political Structural Reform (中国政治体制改革研究会).
-He was a senior adviser to CCP General Secretary Zhao Ziyang and played an important role in the Chinese economic reforms.
+He was a senior adviser to CCP General Secretary Zhao Ziyang and played an important role in the reform and opening up.

 In particular, during this time, Chen concluded 43 million (to 46 million) died in the Great Chinese Famine between 1958 and 1962, after conducting a county-by-county review of deaths in five provinces and performing extrapolation.
 Chen was part of a large investigation group consisting of around 200 people from the Institute for Reforms, which visited every province in mainland China and examined internal documents and records of the Communist Party.

 In 1989, Chen supported the students' protest on Tiananmen Square in Beijing, seeking a peaceful solution to the crisis, but after the Tiananmen Square Massacre on June 4, 1989, he resigned from his posts and quit CCP.
-Many of Zhao Ziyang's aides and advisers in liberal government think tanks were soon purged and arrested, and Chen became one of the seven most-wanted dissidents in mainland China.
+Many of Zhao Ziyang's aides and advisers in government think tanks were soon purged and arrested, and Chen became one of the seven most-wanted dissidents in mainland China.
 He first travelled to Guangdong, and then to Hainan before reaching Hong Kong.